remkop/picocli/README.md

 A more elaborate usage help example is shown below:

-![Longer help message with ANSI colors](docs/UsageHelpWithStyle.png?raw=true) See the [source code](https://github.com/remkop/picocli/blob/master/src/test/java/picocli/Demo.java#L147).
+![Longer help message with ANSI colors](docs/UsageHelpWithStyle.png?raw=true)

+See the [source code](https://github.com/remkop/picocli/blob/master/src/test/java/picocli/Demo.java#L147).

 ## More Customized Usage Help

 Picocli annotations offer many ways to customize the usage help message.

-If this is not sufficient, you can use picocli's Help API to customize even further.
+If annotations are not sufficient, you can use picocli's Help API to customize even further.
 For example, your application can generate help like this with a custom layout:

-![Usage help message with two options per row](docs/UsageHelpWithCustomLayout.png?raw=true) See the [source code](https://github.com/remkop/picocli/blob/master/src/test/java/picocli/CustomLayoutDemo.java#L61).
+![Usage help message with two options per row](docs/UsageHelpWithCustomLayout.png?raw=true)

+See the [source code](https://github.com/remkop/picocli/blob/master/src/test/java/picocli/CustomLayoutDemo.java#L61).